Knifa/knifa.github.io/_posts/2020-06-07-ws2812b-stm32f0-circular-dma.md

 Each element in our buffer is a byte which represents the duty for that timer cycle.
 Given that we have a limited amount of memory available --- just 4KB --- it would be unwise for us try and stuff the entire sequence into the buffer all at once!
-If we had 100 LEDs, this would require 2.4KB (100 × 24 × 8 bits) of memory which leaves little left for anything else.
+If we had 100 LEDs, this would require 2.4KB (100 × 24 bits) of memory which leaves little left for anything else.

 So, the way round this is to limit the buffer to a smaller size and fill it with more data as we go along.
 The DMA peripheral can raise an interrupt when it's both half-way and all the way through the buffer, letting us fill it with more data each time.
-If configure the DMA to run in circular mode (i.e., once it reaches the end of the buffer, it wraps round to the beginning of the buffer again), we can continually fill each half with data while it bangs out the other half.
+If we configure the DMA to run in circular mode (i.e., once it reaches the end of the buffer, it wraps round to the beginning of the buffer again), we can continually fill each half with data while it bangs out the other half.